KosAqH/World-Tour-EDA/World Tour/draft.md

 | Australia   |     395 |
 | New Zealand |      79 |

 In Africa we can see, that almost all concerts took place in South Africa Republic.
-Individual events were held in Tunisia and Marocco
+Individual events were held in Tunisia and Morocco
 | Country     |   Count |
 |:-------------|--------:|
 | South Africa |      27 |